tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 **10) Final Test**
-- Reload the page, everthing should work as before!
+- Reload the page, everything should work as before!
 - Note that webpack is stil running and watching our files, and if we make any changes, it will automatically recompile our files for us

 **11) Distribution**